 Try to use open-ended toys.

 Open-ended toys are those that don’t have a fixed “outcome.”
-For example, a singing character toy is limited in the kind of play it can be used for because it always has a set character/personality (so your child is less likely to use their imagination to create a new identity or use them in representative play).
-Open-ended toys are ones that can be used in many different ways, only limited by imagination.
+For example, a singing character toy is limited in the kind of play it can be used in because it always has a set character/personality (so your child is less likely to use their imagination to create a new identity or use them in representative play).
+Open-ended toys can be used in many ways, only limited by imagination.
 This means your child is less likely to become bored with the toy because they can use it in multiple ways and continue their games/processing/play until they are finished.
 Such toys could include: blocks, LEGO, play dough, sand tray, dress-ups, doll figurines (neutral – not pre-determined characters), an empty box, and art supplies like pencils, paint, crayons, etc.

 4. Practice Makes Perfect

-If your child is not used to playing independently, then it will take them some time to feel comfortable doing so.
-You might transition to sitting near them when they play but involved in your own activity (like reading a book or doing a puzzle).
+If your child is not used to playing independently, it will take them some time to feel comfortable doing so.
+You might transition to sitting near them when they play but are involved in your own activity (like reading a book or doing a puzzle).
 Or you might help them get set up with their toys and let them know you have to pop to the bathroom or make a drink and will return after a minute or two.